kubernetes/enhancements/keps/sig-node/5032-log-rotate-on-disk-pressure/README.md

 - Scenarios will be covered in e2e tests.

 ##### e2e tests
+- Add test under `kubernetes/test/e2e_node`.
-- Set very high value for `containerLogMaxSize` and `containerLogMaxFiles` to disable periodic log rotation.
+- Set low value for `containerLogMaxSize` and `containerLogMaxFiles`.
-- Add test under `kubernetes/test/e2e_node/container_log_rotation_test.go`.
-- Set very low values for  `logRotateDiskCheckInterval` and `logRotateDiskPressureThreshold`.
-Create a pod with generating heavy logs and expect the container logs to be rotated after `logRotateDiskCheckInterval` and Disk usage not going more than `logRotateDiskPressureThreshold`.
+- Create a pod with generating heavy logs and expect the container's combined log size to bw within `containerLogMaxSize`*`containerLogMaxFiles`.
+-
 ### Graduation Criteria

 **Note:** *Not required until targeted at a release.*